New to Reveal 11? This article provides a high level overview of platform from logging in for the first time to using the key features.

 - Has Tags.

-- People – Persons sending, receiving or named in documents, related to the Dashboard's Custodians graph.
+- People – Persons sending, receiving or named in documents, with a subfolder related to the Dashboard's Custodians graph.
 Click More... to open a popup window containing a multi-selectable list of all values in the current result set.

 - Entities - Select by one or several nouns captured and characterized by Reveal analytics, including Credit Card Num, Email, Location, Money, Nationality, Organization, Person, Personal Id Num, Phone Number, Product, Religion, Title, URL.